UW-Madison-DSI/uw-jekyll-theme/README.md

 ### `pixi`

-Perhaps the easiest cross-platform method for local development is to use [`pixi`](https://pixi.sh/), as it provides a fully reproducible environment with all the required dependencies and build tools.
+The easiest cross-platform method for local development is to use [`pixi`](https://pixi.sh/), as it provides a fully reproducible environment with all the required dependencies and build tools.

 [Install `pixi`](https://pixi.sh/latest/#installation) and then (optionally) from the top level of the repository run